Accessibility

 Access on wheels

-The reason that there are not many is mainly due to two factors: The footpath network in Cornwall consists of thousand-year-old paths through farmland with livestock, moors and rugged coast (the Romans deemed Cornwall too much of a terrain nightmare to settle).
-Because our walks are circular, the probabilities of all path segments forming a circular route being wheels-accessible multiply together into a smaller and smaller chance as you go, and getting only three-quarters of the way around a circular route is no good as it won't get you home.
+The reason that there are not very many overall is mainly due to two factors: The footpath network in Cornwall consists of thousand-year-old paths through farmland with livestock, moors and rugged coast (the Romans deemed Cornwall too much of a terrain nightmare to settle).
+The probabilities of all path segments forming a route being wheels-accessible multiply together into a smaller and smaller chance as you go, but because the routes are circular it's all or nothing i.e. getting three-quarters of the way around a circular route is no good as it won't get you home.

 For some non-circular routes designed specifically for access on wheels, see the Cornwall Rolling Ramblers.
 They also have advice about which of their routes suit which types of mobility vehicle.
 Also see Countryside Mobility who have Tramper mobility scooters available for hire and Access Cornwall for a broad range of wheels-accessible info.